 ''The American consumer will be the big winner with healthy food products, and the farmers will benefit too,'' said Gunnar Lynum of the American Soybean Association. ''We represent the good product and we must promote it.''

 Tropical oil purveyors see it differently.
-Malaysia has hired the New York- based public relations firm Hill and Knowlton Inc., which plans a major news conference in March to present scientific claims that palm oil is a balanced fat which reduces cholesterol and has other nutritional values.
+Malaysia has hired the New York- based public relations firm Hill and Knowlton Inc., which plans a news conference in March to present scientific claims that palm oil is a balanced fat that reduces cholesterol and has other nutritional values.

-In coming weeks some 1,500 farm wives plan to visit newspapers, radio stations and local groups to tout soy oil.
-They'll carry cardboard boxes shaped like radios, full of commercial cookies, crackers and cereal that no longer contain tropical oils.
+Some 1,500 farm wives, in turn, plan their own public relations blitz with visits in the coming weeks to newspapers, radio stations and local groups to tout soy oil.
+They'll carry boxes filled with commercial cookies, crackers and cereal that no longer contain tropical oils.